Before leaving home

-We can provide mobility devices to assist you at the airport, along with assistance from our staff, but you are welcome to use your own mobility equipment.
+We can provide wheelchairs and electric buggies to assist you at the airport, along with assistance from our staff, but you are welcome to use your own mobility equipment.
 You will be able to remain in your own mobility equipment until you board the aircraft.
 Before leaving home, your airline (heathrow.com/airlines) will advise you whether your device can be used in the aircraft cabin or must be stored in the hold.

 Electrically powered equipment can be used but please consult your airline (heathrow.com/airlines) about any size or weight restrictions they may stipulate.
 They will need to know the make and model, dimensions and weight of your wheelchair, as well as the type of batteries your device utilises (e.g. dry or wet cell).
 Your airline can also advise on how to prepare the device for loading on to the aircraft.

 You can look at our walking distances to decide whether you require assistance at the airport.

 You can make luggage easily identifiable by attaching a bright tag, ribbon, or luggage strap.
 This means anyone assisting you will be able to spot it from your description.
 You can also do the same for you wheelchair if it is being carried in the hold.

 A secure cover may be useful to prevent losing any parts that may become detached during transit.
 Please also remove any detachable parts that could get lost in transit, and put them in a bag for stowing on board the aircraft.

 Luggage assistance can be arranged for you free of charge for reasonable amounts of luggage.